Pathway analysis: Use

 The data for pathway analysis come from high throughput biology.
 This includes high throughput sequencing data and microarray data.
 Before pathway analysis can be done, each gene's alteration should be evaluated using the omics dataset in either quantitative (differential expression analysis) or qualitative (detection of somatic point mutations or mapping neighbor genes to a disease-associated SNP).
 It is also possible to combine datasets from different research groups or multiple omics platform with a meta-analysis and cross-platform regularization.
 Further, a list where gene identifiers are accompanied by the alteration attributes is subjected to a pathway analysis.
 By using pathway analysis software, researchers can determine which FGSs are enriched with the altered experimental genes For example, pathway analysis of several independent microarray experiments (meta-analysis) helped to discover potential biomarkers in a single pathway important for fast-to-slow switch fiber type transition in Duchenne muscular dystrophy.
 In another study meta-analysis identified two biomarkers in blood of patients with Parkinson's disease, which can be useful for monitoring the disease.
-Candidate gene alleles causative of Alzheimer's disease and elderly dementia where first discovered via genome-wide association study and further validated with network enrichment analysis against FGS consisting of known Alzheimer's genes.
+Candidate gene alleles causative of Alzheimer's disease and elderly dementia were first discovered via genome-wide association study and further validated with network enrichment analysis against FGS consisting of known Alzheimer's genes.